 Provided also that all plans and specifications for the construction of the necessary works for storing and supplying or distributing in or under any street shall first be submitted to and approved of by the Minister for Works.

-5. Notice to be served and plan deposited before breaking up streets, etc.
+5. Notice to be served and plan deposited before breaking up streets etc.

 Before the Company proceeds to open, break up, or interfere with any street, railway, or wharf, sewer, drain, or tunnel it shall give to the local authority notice in writing of its intention so to do not less than 3 clear days before commencing such work, and shall, at the same time, deposit with the local authority a plan setting forth the extent to, and the manner in which, it proposes to carry out such work, and the time at which it is intended to commence the same, and (except as hereinafter provided) no street, railway, or wharf, sewer, drain, or tunnel shall be opened, broken up, or interfered with unless under the superintendence of the local authority and in accordance with the plan deposited as aforesaid:

 Provided always, that if no officer appointed by the local authority attends at the time fixed in such notice and remains during the opening, breaking up, or interference with any street, railway, or wharf, sewer, drain, or tunnel, the Company may perform the work specified in such notice and set out in such plan without such superintendence:

 Provided further that, in cases of emergency arising from accidents to or defects in the works necessitating the opening, breaking up of or interference with any street, railway, or wharf, sewer, drain, or tunnel, such accidents or defects may be repaired without previous notice and without the deposit of any plan, but such notice shall be given and such plan shall be deposited as soon as possible after the commencement of the work or the necessity for the same has arisen.

-6. Streets, etc., broken up to be reinstated without delay
+6. Streets etc., broken up to be reinstated without delay

 Whenever the Company opens, breaks up, or interferes with any street, railway, or wharf, sewer, drain, or tunnel it shall, with all convenient speed, complete the work and fill in the ground and reinstate and make good the same to the satisfaction of the local authority and carry away all rubbish occasioned by the work and, whilst any street, railway, or wharf shall be opened, broken up or interfered with, the Company shall cause the same to be properly guarded and sufficiently lighted for the warning of the public and shall, when and as required by the local authority, keep so much of any street, railway, or wharf as has been opened, broken up or interfered with in good repair for 6 months after replacing and making good the same.